COVID-19 slashes available seasonal workers for growers in Napa and beyond

 Napa growers and other sectors of California agriculture could face a significant labor shortage due to pandemic-prompted disruptions in processing of H2-A visas, which normally allow thousands of seasonal agricultural workers into the state from abroad.

-Nationwide, H2-A workers account for 10 percent of American agricultural labor, according to the USDA.
+Nationwide, H2-A workers account for 10 percent of American agricultural labor, according to the U.S. Department of Agriculture.
 In California, the state with the fifth-most available H2-A positions, use of the program has ticked sharply upward in recent years, according to Michael Marsh, president of the Nation Council of Agricultural Employers (NCAE).

 But even H2-A workers – part of an industry deemed “critical infrastructure” by the Department of Homeland Security – have not been immune to havoc wreaked by the pandemic.
 American embassies in Mexico, where more than 90 percent of H2-A workers in the United States come from, are operating at extremely limited capacities, Marsh said, unable to conduct necessary interviews with program participants.